attend a bird walk/talk Tues 7:30am

 BIRD WALK AND TALK: Every Tuesday during the season at 7:30am in front of the Smith Wilkes Hall main entrance is where a group of amateur/curious birders quietly gather.
 An experienced local guide from either the Roger Tory Peterson Institute or the Audubon Community Nature Center leads the group thru different parts of the the grounds and woods.
 Bring your own binoculars or borrow a pair from our guides for the walk.
 About an hour in duration, the group will discreetly discuss our feathered friends who make their home here.
 Listen to their calls and note unique aspects of their habits and habitat.
 (Dogs are discouraged from this walk!)
-Join us - try something new!
+Seize the day - try something new!

 A diverse bird population calls western New York home.
 Scroll thru the gallery to see a sample of our many native birds.